rmarx/holblocking-blogpost/README.md

 So which of these is correct?
 Or at least: which of these should take precedence over the other?
 Sadly, that's not something I can give you a definitive answer on at this time, as it is a topic of my ongoing research.
 The main reason why this is difficult is because **packet loss patterns are difficult to predict**.

-As we've discussed before, packet loss is often bursty and grouped.
+As we've discussed above, packet loss is often bursty and grouped.
 This means that our example above of 12121212 is already too simplified.
-Figure 10 gives an overview that's a little bit more realistic (for full realism, the second flight should include retransmits of the lost data, but let's abstract that out for now):
+Figure 10 gives an overview that's a little bit more realistic.
+Here, we assume we have a single burst of 8 lost packets while we are downloading 2 streams (green and purple):

 ![impact of stream multiplexing on HOL blocking prevention in HTTP/3 over QUIC](https://github.com/rmarx/holblocking-blogpost/raw/master/images/10_H3_scheduler.png)
-*Figure 10: impact of stream multiplexing on HOL blocking prevention in HTTP/3 over QUIC*
+*Figure 10: impact of stream multiplexing on HOL blocking prevention in HTTP/3 over QUIC.
+Each rectangle is a separate TCP packet carrying data for one stream.
+The red crosses indicate the lost packets.*

-Here, we assume we have a single burst of 8 lost packets while we are downloading 2 streams (green and purple).
-Another new thing is that we're talking about "first and second flight".
-This is to indicate that a sender typically cannot send all packets it has for a given resource in a single go.
-It will instead send a first group of packets (the first flight), wait for their receipt to be acknowledged by the receiver, and then send the next group of packets (the second flight).
-For more context, see the [Bonus section on Congestion Control](#sec_cc).

 In the top row of Figure 10, we see the sequential case that is (usually) better for resource loading performance.
-Here, we see that QUIC's HOL blocking removal doesn't really help all that much: the received packets at the end of the first flight cannot be processed by the browser as they belong to the same stream that experienced the loss.
+Here, we see that QUIC's HOL blocking removal indeed doesn't really help all that much: the received green packets after the loss cannot be processed by the browser as they belong to the same stream that experienced the loss.
+The data for the second (purple) stream hasn't been received yet, so it cannot be processed.

 This is different from the middle row, where (by chance!) the 8 lost packets are all from the green stream.
-This means that the purple packets at the end of the first flight now -can- be processed by the browser.
-However, as discussed before, the browser probably won't benefit from that all too much if it's a JS or CSS file, as there is more purple data coming in the second flight.
+This means that the received purple packets at the end now -can- be processed by the browser.
+However, as discussed before, the browser probably won't benefit from that all too much if it's a JS or CSS file, if there is more purple data coming.
 So here, we profit from QUIC's HOL blocking removal, but at the possible expense of resource loading performance.

 The bottom row is pretty much the worst case.
 The 8 lost packets are distributed across the two streams.
-This means that both streams are now HOL blocked (not because they're waiting on each other, as would be the case with TCP, but because each stream still needs to be ordered by itself).
-In addition, it's also bad for overall resource loading performance, as both resources only complete at the end of the second flight.
+This means that both streams are now HOL blocked: not because they're waiting on each other, as would be the case with TCP, but because each stream still needs to be ordered by itself.

-*Note: this is also why most QUIC implementations very rarely create packets containing data from more than 1 stream (for example, with 3 small STREAM frames, each for a different stream id).
-If one of those packets is lost, it immediately leads to HOL blocking for all three streams!*
+*Note: this is also why most QUIC implementations very rarely create packets containing data from more than 1 stream at the same time.
+If one of those packets is lost, it immediately leads to HOL blocking for all streams in the single packet!*

 So, we see that there is potentially some kind of a sweet spot (the middle row) where the **trade-off between HOL blocking prevention and resource loading performance might be worth it**.
 However, as we said, the loss pattern is difficult to predict.
 It won't always be 8 packets.
 They won't always be the same 8 packets.
 If we get it wrong and the lost packets are shifted just one to the left, we suddenly also have 1 purple packet missing, which basically demotes us down to something similar to the bottom row...

 I think you will agree with me that that sounds quite complex to get working, probably even too complex.
-And even then, the question is how much it would help (at least for web page loading performance).
-As discussed before, packet loss is typically relatively rare on many network types, possibly (probably?) too rare to see an actual impact from QUIC's HOL blocking removal.
+And even then, the question is how much it would help.
+As discussed before, packet loss is typically relatively rare on many network types, possibly (probably?) too rare to see much of an impact from QUIC's HOL blocking removal.
 On the other end, [it has been well documented][cloudflarePriorities] that multiplexing resources packet-per-packet (bottom row of Figure 10) is quite bad for resource loading performance, no matter if you're using HTTP/2 or HTTP/3.

 [cloudflarePriorities]: https://blog.cloudflare.com/better-http-2-prioritization-for-a-faster-web/